More employees returning to the workplace, expansion of capacity limits for worship services and weddings, and other things you can do.

 These places and activities remain a no-no

-There are still some activities – basically indoor spaces where large groups of people may come in close contact for prolonged periods – that remain unavailable.
+There are still some activities during Phase 2 in Singapore – basically indoor spaces where large groups of people may come in close contact for prolonged periods – that remain unavailable.
 This includes cultural and entertainment venues like selected bars, nightclubs and karaoke studios.